League of Mayapan: Legend of the depopulation of Chichen Itza

-Scientific data points to the fact that Chichén Itzá declined before the rise of Mayapan as a regional power, but ongoing research is currently being done in several Maya sites, so there's not any chronological certainty yet.
+Scientific data points to the fact that Chichen Itza declined before the rise of Mayapan as a regional power, but ongoing research is currently being done in several Maya sites, so there is not any chronological certainty yet.

 However, traditional sources (which are often mixed with fantasy and legend) say that Hunac Ceel Cauich had a daughter named Sac Nicté (in Yucatec Maya Sac Nikté' meaning white flower).
-Sac Nicté fell in love with a member of the royalty of Chichen Itzá named Canek (Kaan Ek in Yucatec, meaning black snake).
-When they met Sac Nicté was 15 and Canek was 21.
-This was the same day Canek was crowned ruler if the Itzá.
-The Itzá chose new ruler every Katún Ahau (period of almost 20 years).
+Sac Nicté fell in love with a member of the royalty of Chichen Itza named Canek (Kaan Ek in Yucatec, meaning black snake).
+When they met, Sac Nicté was 15 and Canek was 21.
+This was the same day Canek was crowned ruler of the Itza.
+The Itza chose new ruler every Katún Ahau (period of almost 20 years).
 Based on this Canek became ruler of the Itzá on 22 November 1194.
 Sac Nicté and Canek instantly fell in love.
 Sac Nicté was destined, by prearranged marriage, to marry Ah Ulil, Batab of Izamal.
 Canek and Sac Nicté slept together, later Canek stayed awake all night crying because he knew he could not marry Sac Nicté.
 Ah Ulil and Sac Nicté's wedding was to take place 37 days after Canek's coronation (29 December 1194).
 Three days before, the wedding fiancés arrived in Uxmal.
 Gifts from all over Mayeb arrived, Gold, animal tusks, perfume, emeralds, and turtle shells filled with quetzal feather.
-These gifts came from distant and near cities - except nothing arrived from Chichen Itzá.
-On the Day of the wedding, Uxmal was decorated with ribbons, feather, plants, and brightly painted bows, the people of the city were dancing and having parties in the street.
+These gifts came from distant and near cities - except nothing arrived from Chichen Itza.
+On the day of the wedding, Uxmal was decorated with ribbons, feather, plants, and brightly painted bows, the people of the city were dancing and having parties in the street.
 Ajaws, Batabs, Halch Uiniks, Nobles, and other elites arrived with minstrels.
-Canek had been invited and he arrived, with him he brought the Itzáes sixty best soldiers.
+Canek had been invited and he arrived, with him he brought the Itza sixty best soldiers.
 Canek and his warriors ran to the altar where Sac Nicté was being married.
 Incense was burning and a priest was chanting.
 Sac Nicté, Canek, and the sixty warriors fled Uxmal, everything had happened so fast that nobody was able to try and stop them.
-Hunac Ceel, Ah Ulil, and other leaders traveled with a large army to Chichen Itzá only to find the city completely abandoned.
+Hunac Ceel, Ah Ulil, and other leaders traveled with a large army to Chichen Itza only to find the city completely abandoned.
 Sac Nicté led the Itzá to Nojpetén where they established a new Itza Kingdom.